 Our Review Score

-As WaterProof were celebrating their 25th anniversary, they wanted to give customers something special and the W3 scuba suit is it.
+As WaterProof was celebrating its 25th anniversary, they wanted to give customers something special and the W3 scuba suit is it.

 This wet suit features the sharp Scandinavian styling and gender-specific fit they are known for and also features 3D anatomical construction that better matches human movement.